 The orthodox Jews abstain from use of electric light, travel and work on every Sabbath day and spend the day in prayer, reading and introspection.

 Bhagwan Swaminarayan (1781-1830) established an illustrious community of sadhus and devotees strictly wedded to moral and spiritual disciplines.
-He advocated five strict cardinal disciplines for His sadhus, namely, Nishkam (absolute brahmacharya), Nirlobh (vow of poverty), Niswad (non-taste), Nisneh (detachment from family and mundane things) and Nirman (humility).
+He advocated five strict cardinal disciplines for His sadhus, namely, Nishkam (absolute brahmacharya), Nirlobh (vow of poverty), Nisswad (non-taste), Nissneh (detachment from family and mundane things) and Nirman (humility).
 For the householders He prescribed social purity, abstinence from liquor, meat, stealing and illicit sex.
 His emphasis on a Character Ethic and Spiritual Ethic on life for permanent happiness spread to form the Swaminarayan Sampraday.

 In short, to grasp the true spirit of life and savor permanent joy one has to be wedded to morality and religion.

 In 1995, Mumbai, a reporter asked Pramukh Swami Maharaj, "Looking at our discrepant world today which is full of crime, immorality and all sorts of sins, do you think things will improve?"